Tonywuhk/realai.org/adversarial-learning.md

 Optical illusions are like adversarial examples for the human brain.
 Meiji University's [Koichi Sugihara](http://home.mims.meiji.ac.jp/~sugihara/Welcomee.html) has made quite a few stunning [3D illusions](https://twitter.com/machinepix/status/864543509486870528).

+[Lu et al. (2017)](https://arxiv.org/abs/1707.03501) show that when the pictures of physical adversarial examples are taken from different distances and angles, they are correctly classified by trained neural networks.

 ## Adversarial Training Examples

 [Koh & Liang (2017)](https://arxiv.org/abs/1703.04730) demonstrated that modern neural networks are vunerable to adversarial *training-set* attacks.
 They successfully flipped the classification output of an Inception network by making a visually-indistinguishable small change to just 1 training image.